-Supv Berube stated: The consensus of the Board is yes.
+Supv.
+Berube stated: The consensus of the Board is yes.

-Supv Kassel asked: The purpose of the consultant is exactly what?
+Supv.
+Kassel asked: The purpose of the consultant is exactly what?

-Supv Berube responded: Determine the feasibility of a community center based on our discussions, the market value of the land, and how much it would cost to build it with a meeting room for 100 people and housing for the field services staff.
+Supv.
+Berube responded: Feasibility of a community center based on the discussions, market value of the land, how much would it cost to build to suit a meeting room of 100 people, and the field services.

-Supv Kassel asked: How many square feet are we talking about?
+Supv.
+Kassel asked: How many square feet are we talking about?

-Supv Walls responded: That is what a consultant will tell you.
+Supv.
+Walls responded: That is what a consultant will tell you.

-Supv Berube stated: When Mr. Koncar finds a consultant, the consultant will come back to ask how many people do you want it to hold, how many square foot of staff area do you need, how much storage area for equipment.
+Supv.
+Berube stated: As Mr. Koncar finds a consultant, the consultant will come back to ask how many people do you want to hold, how many square feett of staff area do you need, how much storage area for equipment.

-Supv Kassel stated: I am trying to answer some of those questions now.
+Supv.
+Kassel responded: I am trying to answer some of those questions now.

-Supv Walls stated: We cannot think of all the questions.
+Supv.
+Walls stated: We cannot think of all the questions.

-Supv Kassel stated: Some of the questions are more crucial to getting some research done than others.
+Supv.
+Kassel stated: Some of the questions are more crucial to getting some research done than others.

-Supv Bokunic asked: How big is Parcel G?
+Supv.
+Bokunic asked: How big is Parcel G?